 David joined the CDT in September 2013, just before the first cohort of students arrived.
-He is responsible for the day to day administration of the programme and acts as a first point of contact for admissions enquiries, on course students and our new alumni network.
+He was responsible for the day to day administration of the programme and acted as a first point of contact for admissions enquiries, on course students and our new alumni network.
 David has over 12 years of experience within Higher Education in several UK universities.

 Marina is Professor of Human Centred Computing and member of the Governing Body of St Cross College.
 She leads the Human Centred Computing Group, an interdisciplinary research group that focuses on understanding the ways in which technology effects communication, collaboration and knowledge exchange within scientific, work and home settings.